 If your Strava account suddenly looks blank or your past activities seem to be missing, it's possible that you accidentally created multiple Strava accounts.

 - It's not possible for a single email address to be used with more than one Strava so another email address would have been used to create the duplicate.

 - You may have entered your email address with a typo (most common) or used a different address like an older personal, work, or school email address on the login page.

 - To review the email address associated with your Strava account, navigate to your profile and select Edit on the mobile app or Profile photo > Settings on the Stava website.

-How do I find the account the correct Strava account?
+How do I find the correct Strava account?